Leo10250/Discord-Bot/docs/README.md

 **Features**
 * Custom welcome, about, join, and help messages tailored to communities
+* Pulling posts, images, and definitions from Reddit and Urban Dictionary
 * Moderation commands to help moderators manage a community
 * Wipe recent channel history
 * Intelligently respond to certain users